-The subcommand publish publishes the project.
-This subcommand accepts the publication target as a parameter, amongst these values:
+The command publish builds the project and publishes the module.
+This command accepts the publication target as a parameter, amongst these values:

-- local (default value): executes the clean publish-local Easyant target, which publishes the project with the resolver referenced by the property local.resolver in the Ivy settings. - shared: executes the clean publish-shared Easyant target, which publishes the project with the resolver referenced by the property shared.resolver in the Ivy settings. - release: executes the clean release Easyant target, which publishes the project with the resolver referenced by the property release.resolver in the lvy settings.
+- local (default value): executes the clean, publish-local Easyant target, which publishes the project with the resolver referenced by the property local.resolver in the Settings File. - shared: executes the clean, publish-shared Easyant target, which publishes the project with the resolver referenced by the property shared. resolver in the Settings File. - release: executes the clean, release Easyant target, which publishes the project with the resolver referenced by the property release.resolver the Settings File.